Asa Bird Gardiner: Family

 Gardiner married Mary Austen of Baltimore, Maryland, on October 18, 1865.
 They had three sons: Asa Bird Jr., Philip and Norman.
 Mary Austen Gardiner died in June 1900.
 Gardiner's son Philip served as a major in the Army Judge Advocate General Corps during the First World War.
 Asa Bird Gardiner Jr. was a prominent milk distributor in Baltimore and succeeded his father in the Society of the Cincinnati.

 On November 5, 1902, at the age of 63, Gardiner married Harriet Isabelle Lindsay, by whom he had two sons, John and William.

 Death

-Asa Bird Gardiner died of a stroke of apoplexy at his home, Orrell Manor, in Suffern, New York, on May 24, 1919, at the age of 79.
+Asa Bird Gardiner died of a stroke at his home, Orrell Manor, in Suffern, New York, on May 24, 1919, at the age of 79.
 He was buried in Green-Wood Cemetery in Brooklyn.
-His headstone shows his rank as "CAPT" (i.e. Captain), despite the fact he was promoted to the rank of lieutenant colonel after his retirement from the Army.

 In popular culture

 Gardiner was portrayed by actor John Glover in the 1994 television movie Assault at West Point: The Court-Martial of Johnson Whittaker which portrays the experiences of African-American Cadet Johnson Chesnut Whittaker.

 Gardiner was also featured in Douglas Jone's alternate history novel The Court Martial Of George Armstrong Custer as the military prosecutor who tries General Custer for negligence after he survives the Battle of Little Big Horn.